thosgood/this-weeks-finds/markdown/151-200/week192.md

 At first, most of this work involved studying three different decay series.
 The one I drew above is called the "actinium series": starting with uranium 235, it hopscotches around the period table until it lands stably on lead 207.
-Since both α and β decay conserve the atomic mass modulo 4, all elements in the actinium series have atomic mass equal to 3 mod 4.
+Since both α and \beta decay conserve the atomic mass modulo 4, all elements in the actinium series have atomic mass equal to 3 mod 4.
 Similarly, elements in the "uranium series" starting with uranium 238 have atomic mass equal to 2 mod 4.
 Elements in the "thorium